 Some studies have displayed possible benefits of nicotine.
 The substance is believed to aid patients struggling with certain neurological disorders, such as Parkinson’s disease, schizophrenia, or depression, according to the peer-reviewed Biology – Open Access Journal.
 Some studies have found improvements to mood, motor skills, and memory among such patients following intake of the chemical.

 The journal Frontiers in Aging Neuroscience also explains that smoking is correlated with a decreased risk of developing Parkinson’s disease.
 The researchers believe that nicotine may be responsible for this association.

 The U.S. Surgeon General warns parents that e-cigarette use among youth has become an epidemic.
 The public should remain skeptical of the notice, since the concentration in which the chemical poses danger is unknown.
 However, educating the nation’s youth on the current scientific literature is essential for preventing potential threats posed by nicotine intake.
-As vaping continues to increase in popularity, further research is warranted to examine the devices expelling varying quantities of the substance and their impact on public health.We value your comments!
-Please weigh in on our comment section below.
+As vaping continues to increase in popularity, further research is warranted to examine the devices expelling varying quantities of the substance and their impact on public health.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com